wazuh/wazuh-documentation/source/learning-wazuh/shellshock.rst

 We hope you enjoyed getting a taste of the Wazuh **Active Response** capability.
 While blocking an attacking IP address is probably the most popular use made of Wazuh AR, it is far more broadly useful than that.
-In addition to countermeasures taken against attacking IPs or targeted account names, AR can also be used to take any kind of custom action in response to any kind of rule firing.
+In addition to countermeasures taken against attacking IP addresses or targeted account names, AR can also be used to take any kind of custom action in response to any kind of rule firing.

 - **Custom alerting**: Collect additional context and send a detailed custom